open-pioneer/trails-starter/docs/internals/Design_Phase2.md

 ## Introduction

-This document contains the design for the second implementation phase of the pioneer framework.
+This document contains the design for the second implementation phase of the Open Pioneer Trails framework.
-The goal of this phase is to enable development across multiple repositories, i.e. using non-local packages in an open pioneer app and sharing such packages with other developers.
+The goal of this phase is to enable development across multiple repositories, i.e. using non-local packages in an Open Pioneer Trails app and sharing such packages with other developers.

 Note that most aspects in this document are concerned with _packages_, not with _apps_.
 Building and distributing an application is a problem solved with phase 1, and only a few modifications